ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.3 - Reflective Maps & Cultural Flows/20.3.0 - Metaphors & Structural Maps/Universal Polarities — Recursive Stabilization Through Triadic Rotation.md

 - **Culture Building:** Develop institutional patterns that support triadic balance
 - **Change Management:** Use polarity rotation rather than forced transformation

-**This polarity framework is essential to ∆-Theory because it reveals the universal architecture through which the fundamental act of difference organizes itself into all the stable patterns we observe in reality, from quantum mechanics to human consciousness to cosmic evolution.**
+**This polarity framework is central to ∆-Theory because it investigates the potential universal architecture through which the fundamental act of difference might organize itself into stable patterns observed across domains, from quantum mechanics to human consciousness to cosmic evolution.**

 ---